 The KDSS allows the sway bars to disconnect once it senses uneven terrain automatically.

-Also, these 4Runner models have optional full-time and part-time four-wheel drive to suit your personal needs and budget.
+These models have optional full-time and part-time four-wheel drive to suit your personal needs and budget.

-Anything after 2017 raises the price to around $40k, and the new 2020 Toyota 4Runner off-roading TRD Pro trim starts around $40k.
+Anything after 2017 raises the price to around $40,000, including the newer 2020 Toyota 4Runner off-roading TRD Pro trim.